angadhn/MySite/_notes/your-first-note.md

 - Using the note title: [[a note about cats]]
 - Using the note's filename: [[cats]]
 - Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]
-- Using the note's filename, with a label: [[inflatable-von-Braun|link to the note about inflatable von Braun stations using the note's filename]]
+- Using the note's filename, with a label: [[inflatable von Braun Stations|link to the note about inflatable von Braun stations using the note's filename]]

 You can organize notes in subdirectories and link them normally.
 For example, the links above all point to the `_notes/animals/cats.md` file.
 Here's another example: [[tigers]].